jolin-io/IsDef.jl/README.md

 Accordingly, here some notes about safety:
 * `isdef` is usually safe to use, as you don't care about the specific return type.
 In the rare case that some function was actually not defined despite saying so, you will get a loud MethodError at runtime, precisely stating which method was not defined.
 Then you can fix the missing type-inference yourself by overloading `IsDef.return_type` (see below) and you are safe to go.
 * `Out` is definitely trickier, as here the precise type may matter.
-The recommendation is to use it only if you are fine with (1.), i.e. it is okay for you if you get a more general type in some cases.
+The general recommendation is actually to not use this kind of custom type-inference at all, but instead always try to use values directly and let the compiler optimise the code instead.
+For more information see for example [this discourse discussion](https://discourse.julialang.org/t/promote-op-and-preallocating-result-of-linear-operators/11332/2) about the similar function `Base.promote_op`.
+Use `Out` only if you cannot do the same with values only, e.g. if you work with empty containers which don't have any values, or some fancy constructs relying on functions.
+In addition, make sure it is okay for your usecase that `Out` may return more general types in some cases.
+That should be enough for the warning.

 If you encounter limitations or too broad type-inference, you can always overload the underlying `return_type`